 You may have seen pictures of the impossibly blue Havasu Falls and wondered if they were edited to make them look better than they are in reality.
 Having done the Havasupai hike in early 2019, I can tell you that the falls are even more beautiful in real life than they are on Instagram posts.
 And the Havasupai hike that leads you to these beautiful falls inside the Grand Canyon is from start to finish one of the most amazing hikes you will ever do.

-Related: It’s a good idea to train for a challenging hike like Havasupai.
-Check out our post entitled Prairie Mountain – Hike a Mountain Before Lunch!
+It’s a good idea to do some practice hikes before you take on an epic hike like Havasupai.
+Check out our post about the Prairie Mountain Hike in the Canadian Rockies.

 What You See on the Havasupai Hike